padillal/TicTacToe/README.md

 **Tic-Tac-Toe**

 This is an application made utilizing Javascript to recreate the game of Tic-Tac-Toe.
 It is implemented with object oriented programming in mind by utilizing modules and factories for the functions to minimize the amount of global variables.
+[The current version can be found here](https://padillal.github.io/TicTacToe/)

 ***--Overview--***